maximecb/uvm/README.md

 **Minimalism**: to minimize the risk of breakage, keep the VM as small as possible.
 UVM tries to implement as few instructions as possible, and uses an untyped design.
 UVM does not implement a garbage collector or type checking.
 The APIs it provides are low-level and have as little surface area as possible.
+Each bytecode instruction should have as little dynamic behavior as possible.

 **Portability**: the minimalistic design of UVM makes portability easier to achieve.